tdwg/website/community/support/index.md

 ---
-title: Community support
+title: Community Support Fund
 background:
   img: https://images.unsplash.com/photo-1513149739851-50f01dfcbd9a
   by: Marion Michele
   href: https://unsplash.com/photos/jqTSl68betY
 toc: true
 ---
-Last modified: 12 June 2024
+_Last modified: 14 April 2025_

 ## What is the TDWG Community Support Fund?

-TDWG Interest (IG) and Task (TG) Groups undertake the core business of our organization: developing and maintaining standards and guidelines that facilitate the integration of biodiversity information.
-TDWG is committed to supporting its Interest and Task Groups by contributing to the costs of conducting working meetings.
+TDWG interest, task, and maintenance groups undertake the core business of our organization: developing and maintaining standards and guidelines that facilitate the integration of biodiversity information.
+TDWG is committed to supporting its interest/task/maintenance groups by contributing to the costs of conducting working meetings.
 Support is provided through a fund dedicated to this purpose, the TDWG Community Support Fund (CSF).
-The size of the Fund is adjusted yearly by decision of the TDWG Executive Committee.
+The size of the fund is adjusted yearly by decision of the TDWG Executive Committee.
 ## What does the TDWG CSF cover?

 1. Travel and subsistence support for participation in IG/TG working meetings.